Value Added Catalog of physical properties of more than 1.3 million galaxies from the DESI Survey: Comparison to other catalogs

 \section{Comparison to other catalogs}

-In this Section, we compare our estimates of the physical properties of DESI EDR galaxies with the COSMOS catalog \citep{Weaver2022}, AGN-COSMOS catalogs (\citealt{Suh2019} and \citealt{Thorne2022}) and DEVILS catalog~\citep{Thorne2022}.
-In App.~\ref{sec:DESISTMassCatComparison} we further compare our estimates with: i) SDSS and Extended Baryon Oscillation Spectroscopic Survey (eBOSS) Firefly VAC ({\tt SDSS(Firefly DR16)}; \citealt{Comparat2017}), ii) SDSS MPA-JHU DR8, after the Max Planck Institute for Astrophysics and Johns Hopkins University ({\tt SDSS(MPA-JHU)}; \citealt{Kauffmann2003b, Brinchmann2004,Tremonti2004}), iii) GALEX-SDSS-WISE Legacy Catalog X2\footnote{\url{https://salims.pages.iu.edu/gswlc/}} ({\tt GSWLC};~\citealt{Salim2016, Salim2018A}), and iv) the DESI VAC of the stellar masses and emission lines presented by~\citealt{Zou2024}.
-The summary of the comparison of stellar masses from different catalogs (including the ones described in App.~\ref{sec:DESISTMassCatComparison} for simplicity) is presented in Table~\ref{tab:CatalogsComparioson} using metrics described in Sec.~\ref{sec:metrics_comparison} to quantify the differences.
-There exist several other DESI VACs with stellar mass estimates, such as i) FastSpecFit Spectral Synthesis and Emission-Line Catalog {\tt FastSpecFit 3.2} (\citealt{Moustakas2023}, Moustakas et al. in prep), and ii) The DESI PRObabilistic Value-Added Bright Galaxy Survey catalog ({\tt PROVABGS}; ~\citealt{Hahn2023b}). {\tt Fastspecfit} is a stellar continuum and emission-line fitting code optimized to model jointly DESI optical spectra and broadband photometry using physically motivated stellar continuum and emission-line templates. {\tt PROVABGS} also models jointly DESI spectroscopy and photometry using state-of-the-art Bayesian approach and returns full posterior distributions of the galaxy properties.
-We report the metrics for these reference catalogs in Table~\ref{tab:CatalogsComparioson}, however, a more detailed comparison is a subject of future work.
+In this section, we compare our estimates of the physical properties of DESI EDR galaxies with the COSMOS \citep{Weaver2022}, AGN-COSMOS (\citealt{Suh2019} and \citealt{Thorne2022}), and DEVILS ~\citep{Thorne2022} catalogs.
+In Appendix~\ref{sec:DESISTMassCatComparison}, we further compare our estimates with: i) SDSS and Extended Baryon Oscillation Spectroscopic Survey (eBOSS) Firefly VAC ({\tt SDSS(Firefly DR16)}; \citealt{Comparat2017}), ii) SDSS MPA-JHU DR8, after the Max Planck Institute for Astrophysics and Johns Hopkins University ({\tt SDSS(MPA-JHU)}; \citealt{Kauffmann2003b, Brinchmann2004,Tremonti2004}), iii) GALEX-SDSS-WISE Legacy Catalog X2\footnote{\url{https://salims.pages.iu.edu/gswlc/}} ({\tt GSWLC};~\citealt{Salim2016, Salim2018A}), and iv) DESI VAC of the stellar masses and emission lines presented by~\citealt{Zou2024}.
+The summary of the comparison of stellar masses from different catalogs (including the ones described in Appendix~\ref{sec:DESISTMassCatComparison} for simplicity) is presented in Table~\ref{tab:CatalogsComparioson}, using metrics described in Sect.~\ref{sec:metrics_comparison} to quantify the differences.
+There exist several other DESI VACs with stellar mass estimates, such as i) FastSpecFit Spectral Synthesis and Emission-Line Catalog {\tt FastSpecFit 3.2} (\citealt{Moustakas2023}, Moustakas et al. in prep) and ii) The DESI PRObabilistic Value-Added Bright Galaxy Survey catalog ({\tt PROVABGS}; ~\citealt{Hahn2023b}). {\tt Fastspecfit} is a stellar continuum and emission-line fitting code optimized to jointly model DESI optical spectra and broadband photometry using physically motivated stellar continuum and emission-line templates. {\tt PROVABGS} also models jointly DESI spectroscopy and photometry using state-of-the-art Bayesian approach and returns full posterior distributions of the galaxy properties.
+We report the metrics for these reference catalogs in Table~\ref{tab:CatalogsComparioson}, however, a more detailed comparison is the subject of a future work.
 For comparison purposes, all the stellar mass estimates are recalculated, if necessary, to the cosmology and IMF used to create our VAC.